Want More Speed? Stop Running So Fast and Fix the Portfolio First

 Saying No Without Getting Fired

-The most effective way to educate executives isn’t to argue — it’s to make the trade-offs visible and let leaders own the consequences of their choices.
+The most effective way to educate executives isn’t to argue.
+It’s to make the trade-offs visible and let leaders own the consequences of their choices.

 Culture Eats Tools for Breakfast

-This perspective is explored in more depth in Creating Experience-Driven Organizational Culture: How to Drive Transformative Change with Project and Portfolio Management by Al Zeitoun, which looks at how leadership behaviour and decision culture shape portfolio and project outcomes.
+This perspective is explored in more depth in Creating Experience-Driven Organizational Culture: How to Drive Transformative Change with Project and Portfolio Management by Al Zeitoun, which looks at how leadership behavior and decision culture shape portfolio and project outcomes.

 The Bottom Line

 Want more speed?
-Stop approving everything at once — and make the trade-offs explicit.
+Stop approving everything at once and make the trade-offs explicit.

-✔ Prioritize first, execute second.
+Prioritize first, execute second.

-✔ Use data to push back (politely).
+Use data to push back without making it personal.

-✔ Don’t start more projects than your teams can handle.
+Don’t start more projects than your teams can handle.

-✔ Culture matters more than tools.
+Culture matters more than tools.

 Your Next Step as a Portfolio Leader